"Is it possible to create audio and video content on Ubuntu?"

 Working with a huge video project is easy with a non-linear editing tool such as Cinelerra.
 The latest release- Cinelerra-Infinity-GG offers 11 video plugins and supports 8k videos and all standard file formats.
 It allows users to add transitions, texts, and effects, and create slideshows with a video clip.
 Users can navigate to all features from the timeline with one click.

 Different from BST Studio and OpenShot, Cinelerra has two panels for video-making - Viewer and Compositor.
 In this case, you can edit and compare more rendering details with the on-screen monitor.
 Apart from that, it is also available to detach the audio from the original video, then add your own background music to sync the whole file.
+It is a special Ubuntu Video Editor with Special features.

 - VFX and SFX abound